 If you’re not interested in the typical concerts or music festivals taking place this month, perhaps a more classical experience is in order.

-See a Limited Art Exhibit at Night
+Visit a Museum at Night

 You can learn about more nighttime activities from our post about things to do at night in London.